 How profitable a bank is has an effect on its long-term survivability.
 A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, likely making the bank more resilient in tough times.
 Conversely, losses lessen a bank's ability to do those things.

 Lone Star Capital Bank, National Association scored 8 out of a possible 30 on Bankrate's test of earnings, failing to reach the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Lone Star Capital Bank, National Association's most recent annualized quarterly return on equity was 3.55 percent, below the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+The most recent annualized quarterly return on equity for Lone Star Capital Bank, National Association was 3.84 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank earned net income of $1.2 million on total equity of $32.7 million.
 The bank had an annualized return on average assets, or ROA, of 0.50 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.